muadh-hudji/battleships/README.md

 The functions created for the game are:
 - board  - Generates mutliple lists that considered as the board
-- add ships auto - generates data for the position of the ships
+- add ships auto - Generates data for the position of the ships
-- add data manually  - takes input from the user for ships position or attack position
+- add data manually  - Takes input from the user for ships position or attack position
-- validate data  - validates the data input from the user
+- validate data  - Validates the data input from the user
 - populate board   - Integrate the ships in the board
 - computer choice  - Generate a randomly numbers for attack position
-- display board  - displays out the boards
+- display board  - Displays out the boards
-- play game  - main function when a game is created
+- play game  - Main function when a game is created
-- new game  - main function to generate a new game
+- new game  - Main function to generate a new game
-- main function  - main function contains the menu
+- main function  - Main function contains the menu

 ## Testing
 The game has been manually tested to ensure that everything is working as it should: